BorutJAbrams/borutjabrams.github.io/_posts/2025-06-26-jpackage-tips.md

 This is the universe telling you that
-[you need to include](https://github.com/javafxports/openjdk-jfx/issues/237#issuecomment-426909275) the `.jmods` when buildin the app-image.
+[you need to include](https://github.com/javafxports/openjdk-jfx/issues/237#issuecomment-426909275) the `.jmods` when building the app-image.
 So try with this command:

 ```bash
 $ jpackage \